masroof-maindak/naqsha-e-safar/README.md

 6. [ ] Sort communities based on the ratio of their nodes whose label set is high (i.e 'this node is not in a transit desert')

+## Assumptions/Caveats/Limitations

+- Few stops; we only have the Red Metro, Orange Line, and a handful of Speedo stops
+- The 'communities' returned by Louvain are not representative of actual residential 'societies' in Lahore
+- We don't account for 'self-sufficient' methods of transport e.g communities w/ a teeming qingqi culture

 ## Datasets

 1. [WorldPop (Population Density Data)](https://hub.worldpop.org/geodata/summary?id=48110)